briangerard/briangerard.github.io/2019/05/scripting.practice.md

 This is a little more structured than the others, in that they'll suggest new exercises ("katas").
 Once you've completed one, there will be suggestions for what to tackle next.
 You can jump to other exercises if you want, filter by language or difficulty, etc.
-There's also some comment functionality as well, but not quite in the same was as on Exercism.
+There's also some comment functionality as well, but not quite in the same way as on Exercism.
 Despite the rather shorter blurb here, I do quite like this site.  `:)`  They have kata for Python and Shell, but not Perl.